 The RPS defines Regionally Significant Infrastructure as including relevantly for this site, Community potable water systems.

-The Council will need to confirm that there is capacity in the Oxford urban water supply to service the development, or whether a restricted type of rural water supply is required.
+The Council will need to confirm that there is capacity in the Rangiora urban water supply to service the development, and negotiate any upgrades and timing of connections.